Skip to main content

 • “If that sounds good to you, I'd still urge you to consider if you're willing to play through a story that ends halfway through as it finishes with the overall plot unresolved.”

 • “Your choices don't matter; I found this out as I finished the story twice doing the opposite of my previous decisions.
-Sadly, it didn't matter, but with all that said, it was still a crazy ending and story with many plot twists.”
+Sadly, it didn't matter.”

 • graphics

-The graphics of "Game of Thrones: A Telltale Games Series" have received mixed reviews, with many players appreciating the unique painted aesthetic that evokes a watercolor style, which fits the game's narrative.
-However, numerous criticisms highlight technical issues such as graphical glitches, inconsistent quality, and dated visuals that detract from the overall experience.
-While some players find the art style charming and fitting for the story, others feel it falls short compared to other Telltale titles, leading to a general consensus that the graphics are below modern standards.
+The graphics of "Game of Thrones: A Telltale Games Series" have received mixed reviews, with many players noting a unique painted aesthetic that captures the grim beauty of Westeros.
+However, numerous criticisms highlight dated visuals, inconsistent quality, and various graphical glitches that detract from the overall experience.
+While some appreciate the artistic style, others find it unpolished and lacking the detail expected from modern games, leading to a general consensus that the graphics are a significant drawback.

 • “The art style emulates a painted aesthetic, giving the game a unique look.”